 Based upon his own mistakes, Waters ultimately recommends that future entrepreneurs “listen to your instinct — if you don't like something in your business, change it.
 Your main asset is your passion.”

 For More Information

 Internations.org is an international online community for people who live and work abroad.
-It includes city and country guides, including information about setting up a business in Spain.
+It includes city and country guides, including information about moving, working, and setting up a business in Spain.

-Spainexpat.com includes information on starting a business in Spain, and the types of business opportunities available.
+Spainexpat.com includes information on starting a business in Spain.

 Isabel Eva Bohrer is the Director and Founder of ROOSTERGNN Global News Network, a non-profit news agency.